opeakinfenwa/QR-Generator-Service/Readme.md

 ## Acknowledgements

-This project was crafted as part of a real-world backend engineering exercise, demonstrating:
+This project was crafted as part of a real world backend engineering exercise, demonstrating:

 * Proficiency in modular Express architecture
 * Practical use of raw SQL and PostgreSQL
 * Cache optimization using Redis
-* A custom, version-controlled approach to migrations and seeding
+* A custom, version controlled approach to migrations and seeding

-It reflects an emphasis on **clarity**, **extensibility**, and **production-readiness** without over-engineering.
+It reflects an emphasis on **clarity**, **extensibility**, and **production-readiness** without over engineering.

 ## License